erictubo/3d-localization/README.md

 #### Evaluation of Results from MeshLoc (Optional)

 See step 4 of [main.py](src/main.py) for evaluation of MeshLoc results.
+It will generate the following additional outputs:

 Step 4.1-4.2: Conversion